SomritaBakshi/LUNG-Net/README.md

 The dataset used in this study consists of 2D lung HRCT slices (2636 in total) and their corresponding labels.
 For, training and evaluation, the dataset was randomly shuffled and split into **train dataset (80%)**, and **test dataset (20%)**.
 The 80% training data, in each split, was further divided into a **training set (95%)** and a **validation set (5%)**.
 We repeated three such independent random splits to ensure performance of our approach was evaluated across multiple, distinct data distributions and remained stable and consistent.
 One such split will be made available upon reasonable request.
 Additional splits can be reproduced by shuffling and re-splitting the dataset.
-The data will be structured as following -
+The data will be structured as following -Data\

-Data\

     Train set\
     Validation set\
     Test set